 Suited for research conducted in all disciplines.
 Abstracts submitted under the first option should contain concise statements of:

 - Background: indicate the purpose and objective of the research, the hypothesis that was tested or a description of the problem being analysed or evaluated.

 - Methods: describe the study period / setting / location, study design, study population, data collection and methods of analysis used.

-- Results: present as clearly and in as much detail as possible the findings / outcome of the study.
+- Results: present as clearly and in as much detail as possible the findings / outcomes of the study.
 Please summarize any specific results.

 - Conclusions: explain the significance of your findings / outcomes of the study for HIV prevention, treatment, care and / or support, and future implications of the results.

 The following review criteria will be used in scoring abstracts submitted under option 1:

 - Is there a clear background and justified objective?

 - Is the methodology/study design appropriate for the objectives?

 - Are the results important and clearly presented?

 - Are the conclusions supported by the results?